Letters from Japan

 I chose to stay at Hotel Lavenir, just a few minutes from Biei Train Station.
 Housed in a building originally constructed in 1915, the hotel is as far from a design hotel as you can imagine.
 Yet, for a reasonable rate of USD 60 a night for a single room, it offers a unique appeal: warm lighting and decor that doesn’t quite belong to the Showa era but evokes a similar coziness, basic yet well-equipped rooms that are spacious by Japanese standards, and exceptionally friendly staff.

-If you stretch your imagination a little—as I often do to fit my travel experiences into the narrative I’ve pre-planned before trips, which frequently makes me question my reliability as a travel narrator—you might even say that Hotel Lavenir carries a hint of Rosebud Motel from Schitt’s Creek, but with much more helpful staff and higher hygiene standards.
+If you stretch your imagination a little—as I often do to make my travels fit the experience/feeling I’ve dreamed to have/feel before trips, which frequently makes me question my reliability as a travel narrator—you might even say that Hotel Lavenir carries a hint of Rosebud Motel from Schitt’s Creek, but with much more helpful staff and higher hygiene standards.

 While Lavenir has the most central location, there are plenty of other accommodation options in town, as well as cottage-style lodgings scattered around the greater area, which I’d only recommend if you have a car.